Clemapfel/jluna/docs/manual.md

 This lambda has the signature `(NonJuliaObject&, size_t) -> void`, which is a disallowed signature because `NonJuliaObject&` is not (Un)Boxable.

-Instead of handing `instance` to the lambdas function body through an argument, we can instead forward it through its capture:
+Instead of handing `instance` to the lambdas function body through an argument, we can instead **forward it through its capture**:

 ```cpp
 auto modify_instance = [instance_ref = std::ref(instance)] (size_t n) -> void